Volunteering at Brockholes

 You’ll need to share your enthusiasm for the reserve, our wildlife and our conservation work with our visitors and promote the work of Lancashire Wildlife Trust and all that Brockholes has to offer ensuring our visitors make the most of their visit.

-Visitor Engagement Volunteers (Monday-Friday)
+Visitor Engagement Volunteers (Monday, Tuesday and General Cover)

 Our Visitor Engagement Volunteer Team are based in the Welcome Centre on our floating Visitor Village and have an essential role to play in providing a warm welcome to all our visitors.